You May Use the Same Channel Knowledge Map for Environment-Aware NLoS Sensing and Communication: CKM-Enabled Environment-Aware NLoS Sensing

+This derivation shows that the sensing response $\mathbf{H}(t)$ is a superposition of all $L'^2$ path combinations, where each path's contribution is scaled by its unique angle-dependent RCS, $\beta(\theta_{l_T}, \theta_{l_R})$.
 This demonstrates that the sensing response matrix can be inferred from the communication channel, by treating the sensing target as the virtual UE at the same location.
 Therefore, the prior knowledge of the communication channel between the BS and the virtual UE (i.e., the target) serves as a valuable source of prior information, facilitating sensing tasks by leveraging the established channel characteristics.

 By comparing the cascaded channel model (\ref{hcas}) with the general sensing model in (\ref{eqmonosignal}) and (\ref{eqm}), the explicit relationship between their respective parameters can be revealed.
 The comparison is performed in two logical steps.
 First, the derived sensing response $ \mathbf{H}(t) $ in (\ref{hcas}) is compared with the detailed NLoS sensing model presented in (\ref{eqm}).
 Since both expressions are formulated as a double summation over the forward paths ($ l_T $) and reverse paths ($ l_R $), we can perform a term-by-term comparison for each $ (l_T, l_R) $ pair.
-This yields the following equivalences for the path parameters: \begin{itemize} \item \textbf{Sensing AoD}: $ \phi_{l_T} $ from (\ref{eqm}) corresponds to the communication path AoD $ \theta_{l_T} $ from (\ref{hcas}). \item \textbf{Sensing AoA}: $ \theta_{l_R} $ from (\ref{eqm}) corresponds to the communication path AoD $ \theta_{l_R} $ from (\ref{hcas}). \item \textbf{Sensing Delay}: The total delay $ \tau_{l_T,l_R} $ for the combined path in (\ref{eqm}) corresponds to the sum of the communication path delays $ \tau_{l_T}+\tau_{l_R} $ from from (\ref{hcas}). \end{itemize} Second, it is recalled that the model in (\ref{eqm}) is an expanded representation of the general sensing model in (\ref{eqmonosignal}).
-The connection between the single path index $ l $ in (\ref{eqmonosignal}) and the index pair $ (l_T, l_R) $ in (\ref{eqm}) is given by the mapping $ l=L'(l_T-1)+l_R $ Therefore, by combining these steps, the definitive relationship between the parameters of the $ l $th sensing path and its constituent communication paths can be written as
+This yields the following equivalences for the path parameters: \begin{itemize} \item \textbf{Sensing AoD}: $ \phi_{l_T} $ from (\ref{eqm}) corresponds to the communication path AoD $ \theta_{l_T} $ from (\ref{hcas}). \item \textbf{Sensing AoA}: $ \theta_{l_R} $ from (\ref{eqm}) corresponds to the communication path AoA $ \theta_{l_R} $ from (\ref{hcas}). \item \textbf{Sensing Delay}: The total delay $ \tau_{l_T,l_R} $ for the combined path in (\ref{eqm}) corresponds to the sum of the communication path delays $ \tau_{l_T}+\tau_{l_R} $ from (\ref{hcas}). \end{itemize} Second, recall that the model in (\ref{eqm}) is an expanded representation of the general sensing model in (\ref{eqmonosignal}).
+The connection between the single path index $ l $ in (\ref{eqmonosignal}) and the index pair $ (l_T, l_R) $ in (\ref{eqm}) is given by the mapping $l=L'(l_T-1)+l_R$.
+Therefore, by combining these steps, the definitive relationship between the parameters of the $ l $th sensing path and its constituent communication paths can be written as